-Winter is the season that helps to define Canada.
-Our ability to withstand the frigid weather, accompanied by ice and snow, has contributed to the national character, moulding us into hardy, resilient individuals, while our capacity for making the most of the cold has brought us joy in the shape of such sports as hockey, curling and ice skating.
+Our ability to withstand the frigid weather, accompanied by ice and snow, has contributed to the national character, molding us into hardy, resilient individuals, while our capacity for making the most of the cold has brought us joy in the shape of such sports like hockey, curling and ice skating.

 When people portray Canadian winters on television, in advertising, in stories or in movies, they often revert to the nostalgic images: chilly hockey arenas on winter mornings; children participating in a rousing snowball fight; and families sitting around a fireplace with a roaring blaze.